RefrainFr/refrainfr.github.io/_pages/about.md

 <img src='/images/MISSIONITS2023.jpg'>

 Beside my mathematical interest, I love spending my time enjoying Japanese popular culture (anime, manga, JPops, anime games.
 Most people should understand what I'm saying right now).
 At the moment I mostly spend my time playing [Persona Series](https://persona.atlus.com/series/) games besides preparing for my graduate school.
-Even though I was engulfed to Persona recently, I just love Persona so much that I put it to [graduation speech](https://www.youtube.com/watch?v=bAUP6c8LL38&t=3160s).
+Even though I was engulfed to Persona recently, I just love Persona so much that I put it to [my graduation speech](https://www.youtube.com/watch?v=bAUP6c8LL38&t=3160s).
 I have a number of games I have bought which you may see in my [Steam Account](https://steamcommunity.com/id/refrainfrn).
 Well... let's hope I will be able to play them all (they are expanding in each sale, haha).

 <img src='/images/Comifuro_2024.jpg'>